-- Go to support.garmin.com for additional manuals, articles, and software updates. - Go to buy garmin.com, or contact your Garmin dealer for information about optional accessories and replacement parts. - Go to www.garmin.com/ataccuracy.
+- Go to support.garmin.com for additional manuals, articles, and software updates. - Go to buy.garmin.com, or contact your Garmin dealer for information about optional accessories and replacement parts. - Go to www.garmin.com/ataccuracy for information about feature accuracy.